-Your braces are off, your teeth are straight, and now your orthodontist is recommending a fixed retainer.
+Your dental braces are off, your teeth are straight, and now your orthodontist is recommending a bonded fixed retainer.

 It can feel a bit like you were tricked; all the metal in your mouth was supposed to be the solution!
 But does ‘permanent' really mean for the rest of your life?
 Will the pain and expense of orthodontia plague your mouth until the end of your days?

 Permanent retainers can last up to 10 years but may degrade faster or slower depending on the level of care.
 Does that mean that this option is better than any other type of retainer?